fteppe/openGL/README.md

 The last project is barely started I have justa  skeleton, the purpose is to get a scene and material editor.

 ## Main features
--object loading
--object display.
--texture loading and display
+- object loading and display
--multiple texture channels for normal, specular, Parralax Occlusion Mapping...
+- multiple texture channels for normal, specular, Parralax Occlusion Mapping...
--per fragment ligt calculation.
--realtime shadow.
--basis of deffered shading
+- realtime shadows with light maps.
+- Possibility to mix deferred and forward rendering.
--depth of field post processing effect.
+- depth of field post processing effect.
+- Bloom
+- Gamma Correction
+- Tone mapping

 # wanted features
--Bloom
--more advanced model loading.
--better handling of lights and shadows for more flexibility in shaders and in loading..
+- more scene files to hilight different features
+- cascaded shadows
+- a user interface to edit scenes and materials in real time.
+- instanciation for particle system.
+- use tiled rendering and a compute shader to diminish the amount of light/fragment calculation.

 It is all very simple, but allowed me to learn about a lot of different techniques.
 And I try to build the library so it is easy to add more to it fast.